scp-079/screen/pages/projects/exchange.md

                     info - Send auto left group info to MANAGE request - Send a leave request to MANAGE

+                When action is regex:
+                    count - Update the frequency of use of regex rules update - Let bot update regex rules

+                When action is status:
+                    ask - MANAGE ask other bots report status reply - Reply the status

                 When action is update:
-                    count - Update the frequency of use of regex rules declare - Declare a message
+                    avatar - Send the new joined user's avatar declare - Declare a message
-                    download - Download the data, then update preview - Update a message's preview
+                    preview - Update a message's preview
                     refresh- Refresh the admin lists in groups score - Update user's score